Hansimov/airead/README.md

   - Render Markdown and LaTeX formulas

 ## CHANGELOG
+- v0.9 (2025-01-05)
+  - New select all_paras option, new hide button in user_input_group, and prettify button styles
 - v0.8.1 (2025-01-03)
   - New pre-defined buttons for commonly-used prompts
 - v0.8 (2025-01-03)